 Seeing the unseen: how to scout for turf nematodes

+Nematodes are turfgrass pests that are often underground and out of sight.
+The above-ground symptoms are extremely variable, and are often misdiagnosed as disease or abiotic stresses.
 If you have areas that are constantly weak or susceptible to stress, nematodes may be a contributing factor.
-The first step to diagnose a nematode problem is to collect and send a soil sample to a laboratory for analysis.
+The first step to diagnosing a nematode problem is to collect and send a soil sample to a laboratory for analysis.
 It typically costs $20 or less to have a nematode sample analyzed, making it one of the most inexpensive diagnostic tests that can be done for a golf course.
-Visit Nematode Knowledge and:
+Visit Nematode Knowledge to:

 - watch a step-by-step tutorial with Dr. Billy Crow collecting and shipping soil samples